benjaminbolbrinker/pyiets/docs/source/documentation.rst

    pyiets input.json

-The program should have generated two folders and one file.
+The program should generate two folders and one file.
 The file is named via the :code:`iets_out_file`-tag and contains the IETS-spectrum.
-The folders are named via the :code:`mode_folder` and :code:`output_folder`-tag, respectively.
-The former contains the single-point calculations and transport calculations of the undistorted and distorted molecule which was provided.
+The folders are named via the :code:`mode_folder` and :code:`output_folder`-tag, respectively and contain the single-point calculations and transport calculations of the undistorted and distorted molecule.
 The latter contains the resulting Troisi-greensmatrices and the corresponding calculations are saved in files named via the :code:`troisi_greenmatrix_file`-tag.

 Two-component calculations with Turbomole